marlonmetal/avalanche-docs/docs/overview/getting-started/avalanche-consensus.md

 If it were free to become a validator on the Avalanche network, that would be problematic because a malicious actor could start many, many nodes which would get queried very frequently.
 The malicious actor could make the node act badly and cause a safety or liveness failure.
 The validators, the nodes which are queried as part of consensus, have influence over the network.
 They have to pay for that influence with real-world value in order to prevent this kind of ballot stuffing.
 This idea of using real-world value to buy influence over the network is called Proof of Stake.

-To become a validator, a node must **bond** (stake) something valuable (**AVAX**).
-The more AVAX a node bonds, the more often that node is queried by other nodes.
+To become a validator, a node must **bond** (stake) something valuable (**METAL**).
+The more METAL a node bonds, the more often that node is queried by other nodes.
 When a node samples the network it's not uniformly random.
 Rather, it's weighted by stake amount.
 Nodes are incentivized to be validators because they get a reward if, while they validate, they're sufficiently correct and responsive.

 Avalanche doesn't have slashing.
 If a node doesn't behave well while validating, such as giving incorrect responses or perhaps not responding at all, its stake is still returned in whole, but with no reward.
-As long as a sufficient portion of the bonded AVAX is held by correct nodes, then the network is safe, and is live for virtuous transactions.
+As long as a sufficient portion of the bonded METAL is held by correct nodes, then the network is safe, and is live for virtuous transactions.

 ## Big Ideas